SkorchedEU/GTNH-Guide-Pack/ContributionGuide.md

 # Git Basics

 - This is not a Git tutorial.
-Familiarize yourself a bit with Git before trying to do quest updates. https://git-scm.com/docs/gittutorial https://try.github.io/
+Familiarize yourself a bit with Git before trying to do guide updates. https://git-scm.com/docs/gittutorial https://try.github.io/